SilkRose/Pony/stories/profound-ponytail/profound-ponytail.md

 "But you have your ponytail, wherever would it go?"

-Applejack accidentally scratched her head, causing her ponytail to fall off.
+Applejack's continued head-scratching caused her ponytail to fall off.
 "Well, there."

 Rarity's eyes went wide.
 "They were right, you're not Applejack!"

-"What do you mean, of course I am?
-Applebloom accidentally cut off my ponytail."
+"What do you mean?
+Of course I am!
+Apple Bloom just cut off my ponytail."

 "That's precisely what an impostor would say."